This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Great value for money, widely loved
+• Great value for a budget-friendly sound machine

-• Helps users sleep better, especially light sleepers
+• Effective sleep aid for light sleepers

 Cons